markusritschel/ArcticOceanCO2-GRL/README.md

 > [!NOTE]
 > If you experience that something is not working (e.g. creating the documentation via `make documentation`) try to perform an update via `mamba update --all`.
 This might solve the problem.

+> [!NOTE]
+> If you want to compile the documentation, then also run `make install-doc-requirements`.
+> Make sure you install these _after_ the package requirements as the first one uses conda and the second one pip due to package availability in the respective repositories.

 ### Make data available